Checklist for international programme students and students taking freestanding courses

 Access card

-Once you are registered in an SLU course, you will receive an email informing you that you can pick up your access card from the service centre.
-It can take up to two days from registration before you receive this email.
+Once you have registered for an SLU course, you will receive an email informing you that you can collect your access card from the service centre.
+It may take up to two days after registration before you can pick up the card.

 Semester Period Start End